 As a student undertaking the Higher Level Apprenticeship, you will work towards the Level 4 Higher Education Certificate and on completion will be entered for Gateway for the End-Point Assessment.
 Upon successful completion of End-Point Assessment you will achieve the double award of the Level 4 Higher Education Certificate (Graded Pass, Merit or Distinction, awarded by UCSD) and the HLA Certification (Graded Pass or Distinction by our End Point Assessment Organisation)

-Following this apprenticeship, you could progress onto the second year of the FdA Working with Children, Young People and Families programme, which allows progression to top-up Level 6 programmes in BA (Hons) Child Development and Education or BA (Hons) Education, Development and Society to complete your undergraduate studies.
+Following this apprenticeship, you could progress onto the second year of the FdA Working with Children, Young People and Families programme, which allows progression to top-up Level 6 programmes in BA (Hons) Childhood and Youth Studies or BA (Hons) Social and Therapeutic Interventions to complete your undergraduate studies.

 You could also apply to transfer to study programmes at other universities.
-After you complete your studies your potential job roles include; social care practitioner, roles in pastoral care, youth work, psychology-focused careers, as a trainer or facilitator, or in family support work, family homes, youth centres, early years, youth justice, children’s centres, educational settings and the community.
+After you complete your studies your potential job roles include; community worker, roles in pastoral care, youth work, psychology-focused careers, as a trainer or facilitator, or in family support work, family homes, youth centres, early years, youth justice, children’s centres, educational settings and the community.